German

 Faculty

-Lisa Cerami, Visiting Professor of German, Undergraduate Advisor, Placement Advisor
+Lisa Cerami, Associate Professor of Instruction in German, Undergraduate Advisor, Placement Advisor

 Martin Dawson, Visiting Assistant Professor of German